The Chart for Infinity Pharmaceuticals Inc. (INFI) Is Flashing Mixed Signals

 B. Riley FBR, on the other hand, stated in their research note that they expect to see INFI reach a price target of $3.
 The rating they have provided for INFI stocks is “Buy” according to the report published on January 04th, 2019.

-After a stumble in the market that brought INFI to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -6.07% of loss for the given period.
+After a stumble in the market that brought INFI to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.60% of gains for the given period.

 Stock Fundamentals for INFI